 Users see daily updates and push notifications as system notifications from the Assistant app on their Assistant-enabled phones.
 If they tap one of these notifications, the Assistant starts a conversation with your app, triggering the intent requested by the notification.

 Users can stop receiving updates from your app in two ways:

 - Tap the Turn off button on a notification received on the phone.
 After the user taps this button, Google asks confirmation that they wish to stop receiving updates from the app that sent the notification.

 - Ask the Assistant to "stop sending updates from

 app_nameis a placeholder for the name of the target app.

-If you want to add daily updates to your app for the Assistant, see the daily updates guide.
+If you want to add daily updates to your Action, see the daily updates guide.

-If you want to add push notifications to your app for the Assistant, see the push notifications guide.
+If you want to add push notifications to your Action, see the push notifications guide.